f1337/f1337.github.io/thought-larder/cross-team-huddle.md

 # Cross-Team Huddle

+## QOTD (optional)

+It's optional, but I like to kick the meeting off with some

 ## Workstream Review (5m)

 For each workstream, identify whether it is **On** track, **Off** track, **On Hold**, **Blocked**, or **Done**. *Resist the temptation for commentary:* none is necessary, there is no judgement.